 Magnetizability can be controlled by configuring the parent elements.
-Let us take an example, steel that is made up of iron and carbon is easily magnetized, however, steel containing manganese avoids picking up of magnetic charge.
-Hence the alloying process provides us with the ability to control magnetic induction.
+Let us take an example, steel that is made up of iron and carbon is easily magnetized; however, steel containing manganese is not easily magnetized.
+Hence, the alloying process provides us with the ability to control magnetic induction.

 Uses of Alloys

 White gold, yellow gold, rose gold are various alloys of gold often used in the making of jewelry and accessories.
 Other than this, Britannia silver and sterling silver are the alloys of silver that are used to make ornaments and other decorative showpieces.

 You can easily tie two ropes together, you can staple two papers together but when it comes to joining electrical circuits, it is not that simple.
 For joining a wire to an electric circuit a special element is used called solder, which is an alloy of tin and lead.